Retrieving Group Chat Messages

 last message in this particular chat, giving the user a quick overview.
 For group chats, additional

-(stored as a set of timestamps) capture
+fields like joined_at and left_at (stored as a set of timestamps) capture

 the user’s